 - Size: Use the corner handlers to shrink or expand the image to take up less or more of the screen.

 - Position: Drag the picture around to place it in the right position.
 Flip or rotate layers to change the orientation.

 - Ordering: Move each layer forwards or backwards to arrange layers relative to each other.

 Kapwing dynamically resizes each picture to fit within the bounding box, but you can lock the aspect ratio by clicking "Lock Ratio" in the options menu.
 Creators can always crop a picture layer, if they want to cut out a part of it, or add rounded corners.

 After the pictures look good next to each other, consider if you want to add any other visual elements to your picture collage.
 Kapwing allows you to put stickers, watermarks, lines, and text on top of the photo arrangment.
 Your design can be crazy, with overlapping layers and lots of visual elements, or structured as a clean grid.

 Step 4: Save and share

-Once the collage preview looks correct, click "Publish" to save the collage.
+Once the collage preview looks correct, click "Export" to save the collage.
 Now you can download the final collage!
 Kapwing will immediately process the PNG so that you can save it and share with friends.
 If the project contains a video layer, it be an MP4 collage.
 If you're using Kapwing for the first time, you can sign in to remove the Kapwing watermark and save the collage to a Workspace.